TinyCricetus/Winkdown/README.md

 # Winkdown
-An richtext editor base on prosemirror.
+An richtext editor base on SlateJS.